-- A pass permits the student to progress to the next level and continue to take DSAM classes.
+- A pass permits the student to progress to the next level and continue to take GAND classes.

 - A conditional no pass is granted only if the assessing faculty members believe the problems with the work can be improved in the remaining weeks before the end of the semester.
 If a conditional no-pass is granted, the student will be reassessed.
 The student will be informed as to what must be improved, and a date and time for the reassessment will be set.
 The reassessment will take place within the remaining weeks before the end of the semester and by the original assessors.

-- A no pass stops the students from advancing to the next level in the DSAM programs.
+- A no pass stops the students from advancing to the next level in the GAND programs.
 Only one no-pass assessment is permitted.

-The Assessment rubric is included in every course syllabus, and the rubric is reviewed by each DSAM faculty every semester.
-However, we strongly suggest students download and read the Asesssment Rubric to become familiar with what is assessed.
-Please address any questions to your DSAM faculty advisor.
+The assessment rubric is included in every course syllabus, and the rubric is reviewed by each GAND faculty every semester.
+However, we strongly suggest students download and read the asesssment rubric to become familiar with what is assessed.
+Please address any questions to your GAND faculty advisor.

 Five Core Competencies

 Portfolio assessments are based on where the student is in the program.
 The student and his or her work are assessed on of five core competencies (see below).
 Depending upon when the student entered the program, his or her assessment will take place either prior to Spring Break or just after Fall Break.